 Downstairs Interior: or choose a bunk-bed, pull out sofa, or any furnishings you like.

-It’s not uncommon for people to love their cabin more than their primary residence.
-They want it to last for a lifetime and pass it on to loved ones.
-That’s why Summerwood only uses the finest materials on the market.
-Most of our cabin kits are constructed from a premium grade of western red cedar.
-However we also offer our structures in durable and attractive Canexel maintenance-free wood fiber siding in a variety of vibrant and outdoorsy colors.
+A lot of our cabin kits are constructed from a premium grade of western red cedar.
+However, we offer our structure in durable Canexel maintenance-free wood fiber siding in a variety of colours.

 Different materials create different looks – remember that when you’re adding new structures on your property.
-You can have them complement one another or be a little eccentric and let them stand on their own.
-There’s no wrong decisions, just interesting ones!
+You can have them compliment one another or be a little eccentric.
+There are no wrong decisions, just interesting ones!
 Learn more about our materials and siding choices.

 Roofing – In most applications we use 4 x 8 sheets of 7/16″ OSB sheets for sheathing.
 You may want to upgrade to fir plywood, or consider cedar for a more finished appearance.